Virgin Media O2: Corporate affairs

 The Virgin Media O2 board is led by Chief Executive Lutz Schuler, as of 2025.
 In September 2025, it was reported that he would take a leave of absence, subsequent to being diagnosed with prostate cancer.
 When the joint venture was announced, it was reported that it would be led by an eight person board of directors, four each from Liberty Global and Telefónica.

 Full year results, showed that in 2024, Virgin Media O2 generated revenue of £10,680.5 million.
 This was a slight year on year decline, down from £10,912.7 million (full year 2023).
 The company reports having 45.7 million mobile connections and 5.8 million fixed line customers.

 After the merger, it was reported that the advertising spend of Virgin Media and O2 combined would make Virgin Media O2 the fifth largest advertiser in the UK, although the company clarified there would be a reduction in marketing expenditure.
 Following an advertising pitch, VCCP was retained by Virgin Media O2.
 A year after the merger, a campaign was launched to promote their Volt proposition.

+Legal issues

+In November 2025, the Competition Appeal Tribunal (CAT) approved a class action claim in the UK from consumer rights expert Justin Gutmann to take a number of UK mobile operators to trial.
+The case alleges that some UK mobile phone operators, charged customers for both airtime and device bundles, after the device had been paid for (referred to as a loyalty penalty).
+Mobile networks, including Virgin Media O2, deny any wrongdoing.
+Ofcom has worked with mobile network providers to improve this problem, with the lawsuit focusing on historical overcharging.
+A significant amount of the claim was struck-out, due to how long ago this occurred.